nolanwu10/Good-Posture/README.md

 # Good Posture

-Good Posture is a local-first Windows desktop app that helps you notice when your seated posture may have drifted from your own comfortable baseline.
-It uses your camera and on-device pose estimation to offer calm, optional movement prompts, without uploading camera frames or requiring an account.
+Good Posture is a local-first Windows desktop app that helps you notice when you start slouching.
+It uses your camera and on-device pose estimation to notify you, without uploading camera frames or requiring an account.

 <p align="center">
   <img src="src/goodposture/assets/illustrations/posture-upright.png" width="260" alt="Good Posture's upright seated illustration" />